kindsys/victor-hugo/README.md

 For assets that are completely static and don't need to go through the asset pipeline, use the `site/static` folder.
 Images, font-files, etc, all go there.

+Any images that you want run through webpack should be placed in the `./src/images` directory.

 Files in the static folder end up in the web root.
 So a file called `site/static/favicon.ico` will end up being available as `/favicon.ico` and so on...